 What’s your favourite Aston Martin of all time?

 The DB4 GT.
 I mean, it just has to be.
 I think some people try and answer that question by thinking, “what’s the different car?”
 That doesn’t make a lot of sense to me.
 Every time you see the DB4 it’s just a knockout.

 And your favourite modern Aston Martin?

-I think I’d have to say DB11, and not because its me and my team and its our latest offering but because it’s and inflection point for the company and it’s the beginning of our Second Century Plan so it’s a symbol as well as being a really beautiful car.
+I think I’d have to say DB11, and not because its me and my team and its our latest offering, because it’s an inflection point for the company and it’s the beginning of our Second Century Plan.
+It’s a symbol as well as being a really beautiful car.

 Lastly, what’s your daily driver?

 My daily driver currently is a Rapide S.

 The Aston Martin Vantage S Red Bull Racing Editions are available to order now.
 The V8 Vantage S Red Bull Racing Edition pricing starts at AUD $259,995 drive away with the V12 Vantage S Red Bull Racing Edition Sportshift prices starting at AUD $422,770 plus on-road costs.